google-research/big_vision/README.md

 `configs/` directory.
 Custom trainers and modules can directly extend/modify the configuration options.

+Project-specific code resides in the `.../proj/...` namespace.
+It is not always possible to keep project-specific in sync with the core `big_vision` libraries, Below we provide the [last known commit](#project-specific-commits) for each project where the project code is expected to work.

 Training jobs are robust to interruptions and will resume seamlessly from the last saved checkpoint (assuming a user provides the correct `--workdir` path).